pacav69/SetupS.Project_DevelopersPack/Instructions.md

 <!-- Instructions.md -->
 # Instructions

+## Development tools directory (devtools)
+ install first the Development tools in devtools directory that contains the neccessary app files required for development.

 ## AutoIT3
 Before starting
 Ensure that AutoIT3 is version 3.3.8.1 dated 30/01/2012 is installed without modifications otherwise compiling will fail.

 ## Make changes to files